 I write in a wide variety of styles, from the humorous to the dramatic, from the magical to the autobiographical.
 I am especially drawn to speculative fiction, and often using fantasy imagery to symbolize psychological states and deal with issues of mental health.
 Among my stories, I have analyzed the depression of one of King Arthur’s knights, explored my grief at my grandfather’s funeral, and documented society after the Robot Revolution.

-I live in Vancouver, BC, with my wife and frequent collaborator, the artist Reetta Linjama.
+I live in Vancouver, BC, with my wife and frequent collaborator, the artist and animator Reetta Linjama.